argilla-io/argilla/docs/_source/guides/llms/practical_guides/fine_tune.md

 #### Background

 With the rise of chat-oriented models under OpenAI's ChatGPT, we have seen a lot of interest in the use of LLMs for chat-oriented tasks.
 The main difference between chat-oriented models and the other LLMs is that they are trained on a differently formatted dataset.
 Instead of using a dataset of prompts and responses, they are trained on a dataset of conversations.
 This allows them to generate responses that are more conversational in nature.
-OpenAI is one framework that [supports this kind of training](https://openai.com/blog/gpt-3-5-turbo-fine-tuning-and-api-updates).
+And, OpenAI does support fine-tuning LLMs for chat-completion use cases.
+More information at https://openai.com/blog/gpt-3-5-turbo-fine-tuning-and-api-updates.

 ::::{tab-set}